Header Graphic

 Popcorn Park is a sanctuary/small zoo for abandoned, injured, ill, exploited, abused, or elderly animals.
 There are lots of different types of interesting animals to look at, you find farm animals such as goats, pigs, donkeys and a cow, domestic wildlife such as deer’s, fox’s and bears and more exotic animals such as monkey’s, tigers and lions.
 There is something for everyone.

-At Popcorn Park, you can buy popcorn to feed to the animals for $2-3.
+At Popcorn Park, you can buy popcorn to feed to the animals for about $3.
 There are always wild peacocks, geese, and ducks wandering around that will gladly eat popcorn as well.

 After lunch we will visit Allaire Village, this is a historic village from the early 19th century.
-At that time it was a thriving industrial community which produced pig and cast iron.
+At that time it was a thriving industrial community which produced crude and cast iron.

 Today the village is a living history museum featuring costumed interpreters demonstrating early 19th century village life.